susanBuck/notes/05_Laravel/Gulp.md

 Now install gulp as part of your app's dependencies:

 	$ npm install gulp --save-dev

+The `--save-dev` flag indicates we only need this dependency for development, i.e. we don't need it on our production server.
+This will add it in devDependencies in `package.json`

 You should now see a folder called `node_modules/` in your app's route.